 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file patent applications, including the United States, the base term is 20 years from the filing date of the earliest-filed non-provisional patent application from which the patent claims priority.
 The term of a United States patent can be lengthened by patent term adjustment, which compensates the owner of the patent for administrative delays at the USPTO.
 In some cases, the term of a United States patent is shortened by a terminal disclaimer that reduces its term to that of an earlier-expiring patent.
 The term of a United States patent and regulatory review after the patent is granted.
-With regard to a drug for which FDA approval is the first permitted marketing of the active ingredient, the Hatch-Waxman Act allows for extension of the term of one United States patent that includes at least one claim covering the composition of matter of such an FDA-approved drug, an FDA-approved method of treatment using the drug and/or a method of manufacturing the FDA approval of the drug, and a patent cannot be extended more than once or for more than a single product.
-During the period of extension, if granted, the scope of exclusivity is limited to the approved uses.
-Some foreign jurisdictions, including Europe and Japan, have analogous patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension provisions, including Europe and Japan, have analogous patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term cannot be the approved by the applicable foreign regulatory agency.
+With regard to a drug for which FDA approval is the first permitted marketing of the active ingredient, the Hatch-Waxman Act allows for extension of the term of one United States patent that includes at least one claim covering the composition of matter of such an FDA-approved drug, an FDA-approved method of treatment using the drug and/or a method of manufacturing the FDA-approval of the drug, and a patent cannot be extended more than once or for more than a single product.
+During the period of extension, if granted, the scope of exclusivity is limited to the approved proved uses.
+Some foreign jurisdictions, including Europe and Japan, have analogous patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension provisions, including Europe and Japan, have analogous patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension provisions, which allow for extension of the term of a patent term extension prov